fabric/fabric/sites/docs/upgrading.rst

   the same time, locally or remotely.
 If you don't actually *want* a local subprocess to mirror its stdout/err while it runs, you can simply say ``hide=True``.
-- Result objects are pretty similar in v1 and v2; v2's no longer pretend to "be" strings, but instead act more like booleans, acting truthy if the command exited cleanly, and falsey otherwise.
-In terms of attributes exhibited, most of the same info is available, with v2 typically exposing more than v1.
+- Result objects are pretty similar between versions; modern Fabric's results no longer pretend to "be" strings, but instead act more like booleans, acting truthy if the command exited cleanly, and falsey otherwise.
+In terms of attributes exhibited, most of the same info is available, in fact typically more in modern editions than in v1.
 - ``abort()`` is gone; you should use exceptions or builtins like ``sys.exit`` instead.

 ..
-TODO: check up on Fabric 2 compatible patchwork for confirm()
+TODO: check up on modern-Fabric compatible patchwork for confirm()

 The result::